 - Bake in the preheated oven for 55 minutes.
 Cool the cake in the pan for 15 minutes before turning out onto a wire rack to cool completely.

 - While the cake is cooling, prepare the icing.

 - Combine the powdered sugar and lemon juice in a small bowl.
 Mix together until smooth.
-Drizzle over the cooled cake.1 C Powdered Sugar, 1 1/2 Tbsp Lemon Juice
+Drizzle over the cooled cake.1 Cup Powdered Sugar, 1 ½ Tablespoon Lemon Juice